ad-aures/castopod/CONTRIBUTING-DEV.md

    pnpm run dev
    ```

-   If there is any issue with the php server not running, you can restart them
+   If there is any issue with the PHP server not running, you can restart them
    using the following commands:

    ```bash